-The Cul de Paris fashion is represented on most of the women in the form a bustle.
-It was a padded undergarment used to add fullness or support the drapery, at the back of women’s dresses in the mid-to-late 19th century.
+The Cul de Paris fashion is represented on most of the women in the form of a bustle.
+It was a padded undergarment used to add fullness or support the drapery at the back of women’s dresses in the mid-to-late 19th century.

 Jean Béraud (1849 – 1935) was a French painter renowned for his paintings depicting the life of Paris.
 His pictures of the Champs Elysees, cafés, Montmartre, and the banks of the Seine, detail the everyday Parisian experience.

 - French: La Pâtisserie Gloppe au Champs-Élysées

 - Born: 1849, Saint Petersburg

 - Nationality: French